Linseed oil: Putty

 Traditional glazing putty, consisting of a paste of chalk powder and linseed oil, is a sealant for glass windows that hardens within a few weeks of application and can then be painted over.
 The durability of putty is owed to the drying properties of linseed oil.

 Wood finish

 When used as a wood finish, linseed oil dries slowly and shrinks little upon hardening.
 A linseed oil finish is easily scratched and liquid water penetrates a linseed oil finish in mere minutes, and water vapour bypasses it almost completely.
 Garden furniture treated with linseed oil may develop mildew.
 Oiled wood may be yellowish and is likely to darken with age.
 Even though the oil feels dry to the touch, studies show linseed oil does not fully cure.

 Linseed oil is a common finish for wooden items, though very fine finish may require months to obtain.
 Studies show the fatty-acid structure of linseed oil has problems cross-linking and oxidizing, frequently turning black.
-It is no longer encouraged to use linseed oil to recondition and regenerate finishes because of the cross-linking oxidization that occurs.